zuavra/nginx-ip-whitelister/README.md

 * `x-nipw-netmask-allow`: Define one or more IP network masks to allow.
 An IP that doesn't match any of these masks will be rejected.
 * `x-nipw-netmask-deny`: Define one or more IP network masks to deny.
 An IP that matches any of these masks will be rejected.
 These headers will be ignored if any `-netmask-allow` headers are defined.
 * `x-nipw-geoip-allow`: Define one or more two-letter ISO-3166-1 country codes to allow.
 An IP that doesn't match any of these countries will be rejected.
 Private IPs always pass this check.
 * `x-nipw-geoip-deny`: Define one or more two-letter ISO-3166-1 country codes to deny.
 An IP that matches any of these countries will be rejected.
 Private IPs always pass this check.
 These headers will be ignored if any `-geoip-allow` header is defined.
+* `x-nipw-totp`: Define one or more TOTP secrets.
+If any `-totp` header is defined, the visitor will have to append a valid TOTP code matching one of the secrets to the URL key, separated by a colon: `/?ACCESS-KEY:TOTP-CODE`.
+If none of the secrets have been matched the request will be rejected.

 > Please understand that GeoIP matching is far from perfect.
 This project uses the [geoip-country](https://github.com/sapics/geoip-country) NPM module, which uses (outdated!) data from MaxMind.
 Please read that module's page to see how you can update the geo data if you own a MaxMind license.